Updated on 2024-07-11 GMT+08:00

 *Data Column

-If sensitive data discovery has been performed on the selected table column and the statuses of the sensitive data fields are valid, the security level is displayed.
+If sensitive data discovery has been performed on the selected columns and the statuses of the sensitive data fields are valid, the data security levels and classifications are displayed in the Data Column area.

 4. After setting all required parameters, click OK.
 After the dynamic masking policy is created, you need to click Synchronize to synchronize the policy to the data source.